The 5 Stages of Digital Marketing Maturity [with Self-Assessment & Matrix Template]

 3a.
 Reaching for Levers

-With the correct internal resource in place, processes formalised, and a range of activity happening simultaneously, the focus shifts from medium-term channel performance to a longer-term view.
+With the correct internal resource in place, processes formalised, and a range of activity happening all at the same time, the focus shifts from medium-term channel performance to a longer-term view.

-The business will start to explore advanced tactics, recognising the requirement for CRM, and pursue interest in continuous improvement of the website and UX/Conversion tactics.
+The business will start to explore advanced tactics, recognising the requirement for CRM, and pursuing interest in the continuous improvement of the website and UX/Conversion tactics.

 3b.
 Connecting to Strategy